 Slow but sure.

-Move a sentence or paragraph.
+moving a sentence or paragraph.

-changing the font style when writing a letter.
+changing the font style.

 Now that we've got the first paragraph into place, we'll change the font.

 You can change the font style for a single letter, a word, a sentence or an entire paragraph.

 With the text selected, we'll need to choose a suitable font.